 Old Fields in Hardy County, West Virginia — The American South (Appalachia)

 Topics and series.
-This historical marker is listed in these topic lists: Colonial Era • Forts and Castles • Settlements & Settlers • War, French and Indian.
-In addition, it is included in the West Virginia Archives and History series list.
-A significant historical year for this entry is 1735.
+This historical marker is listed in these topic lists: Animals • War, US Civil.
+In addition, it is included in the West Virginia Civil War Trails series list.
+A significant historical date for this entry is August 7, 1864.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Willow Wall (about 600 feet away, measured in a direct line); Battle of Moorefield (approx. 0.3 miles away); a different marker also named Battle of Moorefield (approx. 3.6 miles away); a different Battle of Moorefield (approx. 3.8 miles away); Gen. Joseph Neville / McNeill's Raid (approx. 4.8 miles away); Veterans Memorial (approx. 5 miles away); Confederate Memorial (approx. 5 miles away); Olivet Cemetery (approx. 5 miles away).
+Willow Wall (approx. ¼ mile away); Fort Pleasant (approx. 0.3 miles away); a different marker also named Battle of Moorefield (approx. 3.2 miles away); a different marker also named Battle of Moorefield (approx. 3½ miles away); Gen. Joseph Neville / McNeill's Raid (approx. 4½ miles away); Veterans Memorial (approx. 4.6 miles away); Confederate Memorial (approx. 4.7 miles away); Olivet Cemetery (approx. 4.7 miles away).
 Touch for a list and map of all markers in Old Fields.

 Credits.
-This page was last revised on August 31, 2020.
-It was originally submitted on October 30, 2011, by J. J. Prats of Powell, Ohio.
-This page has been viewed 838 times since then and 64 times this year.
-Last updated on August 30, 2020, by Bradley Owen of Morgantown, West Virginia.
-Photos: 1, 2. submitted on October 30, 2011, by J. J. Prats of Powell, Ohio. • Devry Becker Jones was the editor who published this page.
+This page was last revised on March 8, 2023.
+It was originally submitted on July 14, 2020, by Devry Becker Jones of Washington, District of Columbia.
+This page has been viewed 226 times since then and 30 times this year.
+Photos: 1, 2. submitted on July 14, 2020, by Devry Becker Jones of Washington, District of Columbia.